jeffpar/pcjs/documents/magazines/pcdm/README.md

 redirect_from: /pubs/pc/magazines/pcdiskmag/
 ---

-In addition to a set of [PC Disk Magazine Diskettes](/disks/pcx86/shareware/pcdiskmag/), we also have the User Guides that accompanied those diskettes.
+PCjs has archived the following PC Disk Magazine issues, along with the [Diskettes](/software/pcx86/sw/pcdm/) that accompanied them.

 {% include gallery/documents.html %}